JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

    * If the extension point was declared using the `interface` attribute, for newly added child element, set the `implementation` attribute to the name of the class that implements the specified interface.
    * If the extension point was declared using the `beanClass` attribute, for newly added child element, set all attributes annotated with the [`@Attribute`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/Attribute.java) annotations in the specified bean class.

+   See the [](plugin_extension_points.md#declaring-extension-points) section for details.

-To clarify this procedure, consider the following sample section of the <path>plugin.xml</path> file that defines two extensions designed to access the `com.intellij.appStarter` and `com.intellij.projectTemplatesFactory` extension points in the IntelliJ Platform and one extension to access the `another.plugin.myExtensionPoint` extension point in another plugin `another.plugin`:
+To clarify this procedure, consider the following sample section of the <path>plugin.xml</path> file that defines two extensions designed to access the `com.intellij.appStarter` and `com.intellij.projectTemplatesFactory` extension points in the IntelliJ Platform, and one extension to access the `another.plugin.myExtensionPoint` extension point in another plugin `another.plugin`:

 ```xml
 <!--